opmatrixsoftware/sshd-docker-builder/README.md

-Rocky Linux 9.4 Docker in Docker (DinD) Image with SSHD and Helm
+Rocky Linux 9.4 Docker in Docker (DinD) image with SSHD, Docker, kubectl, and helm
 ===============================

 # Description